Neelfyn/remove-metadata-service/README.md

 In the Finder, right-click a supported file, such as a JPG image, and select "Remove Metadata".
 Alternatively, if you've enabled *Show Preview* in the Finder's *View* menu, a "Remove Metadata" icon should appear underneath the preview, or in the *More* menu.

+A cog icon will briefly appear in your menu bar.
+When the cog icon has disappeared, your selected file has been cleaned.

 Please note that the original file is overwritten.
 If you require a copy of your file with the metadata, make sure to duplicate it before clicking "Remove Metadata".

 ![Remove Metadata in the Finder context menu](/Screenshots/context_menu.png?raw=true)

 ![Remove Metadata in the Finder preview pane](/Screenshots/preview_pane.png?raw=true)

+It is also possible to select multiple supported files at once.

 ## FAQ